It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 The cough button sticking.

-Little inside baseball broadcasting language there.
+A little inside baseball broadcasting language there.

-Ladies and gentlemen, the uh problem, the system, the only system that failed here big time was government.
+Ladies and gentlemen, the problem, the system, the only system that failed here big time was government.

 Not one.

-Executive compensation.
+Executive compensation?

 Well, there were no risks, Russ.